nix-community/harmonia/docs/architecture/harmonia-store-structure.md

 pub fn verify_signature(path: &StorePath, sig: &Signature) -> bool;
 ```

-### harmonia-io (I/O Primitives)
+### harmonia-utils-*

 **Purpose**:
-Somewhat the opposite of harmonia-store-core
+Somewhat the opposite of harmonia-store-core.
-Reusable async I/O building blocks, very much geared towards specific protocols that nix happens to use today (e.g. NAR).
+Reusable building blocks, very much geared towards specific protocols that Nix happens to use today (e.g. NAR).
+It is easy to imagine other versions of Nix not making these specific choices (e.g. different protocols, different hash algorithms, etc.)
-But on the flip side, while it is implementation-specific, it is somewhat purpose-/interface-agnostic --- nothing in here is really "Nix-specific", nothing in here is "business logic".
+Also while these crates are implementation-specific, they are somewhat purpose-/interface-agnostic --- nothing in here is really "Nix-specific", nothing in here is "business logic", except for in the most mundane ways (like choices of hash algorithms, and nixbase32 having a different alphabet).

-`harmonia-store-core` and `harmonia-io` are jointly used together to support the other crates, which actually make a Nix implementation / various applications.
+#### harmonia-utils-io

+Reusable async I/O building blocks for streaming protocols.

 **Contents** (from Nix.rs):
 - `AsyncBytesRead` - Async trait for reading byte streams with buffering